How to Grow Your Small Business

 How about in Bing Local?
 Yahoo!
 Local?
 SuperPages?
 YellowPages? etc.

-And many of them are vital to your business and website ranking in maps, local search, and organic search.
+Many of them are vital to your business and website ranking in maps, local search, and organic search.

 “Nonexistent, incorrect, or duplicate directory listings are the #1 reason why businesses don’t rank in Google.” – SearchEngineLand

 Step 6.
 Is Your Business Listed in Top 3 of Google Maps?

 When people do a local search in Google for your kind of business in your city and state, a map is displayed with three businesses listed.

 Those three businesses gets most of the calls, sales, and customers.
 Are you one of them?

 The way to get to the top 3 is to have good on-page SEO on your website first, then lots of listings with the same name, address, phone, and website URL in lots of other important directories like Bing, Yahoo!, Yelp, SuperPages, TripAdvisor, YellowPages, Manta, etc.

 You can either build these links yourself manually or hire someone like us to do it manually.
 There is also automated software available but beware, all directories are different and software can often makes things worse with incomplete, incorrect, or duplicate listings.